 Schools can administer the paper/pencil survey at their discretion any time after receiving the materials.
 However, setting the date in advance ensures that other things do not interfere with this process.
-For the Fall paper/pencil administration, schools need to ship all completed surveys to the HSSSE office by December 15th.
-For the Spring administration, schools need to ship all completed surveys to the HSSSE office by June 1st.
-Schools using the online survey will need to have all students complete the survey by December 15th for the Fall administration and by June 1st for the Spring administration.
+For the Fall paper/pencil administration, schools need to ship all completed surveys to the HSSSE office before December 15th.
+For the Spring administration, schools need to ship all completed surveys to the HSSSE office before June 1st.
+Schools using the online survey will need to have all students complete the survey before December 15th for the Fall administration and by June 1st for the Spring administration.
 It is essential that schools stay on the timeline, since all surveys must be scanned and the data entered into a database before report generation can begin.
 If you find you need more time than is allotted, please contact our office and we will do our best to accommodate your school’s needs.

 Once all paper/pencil surveys are received in our office, we sort the surveys, scan the survey forms, and enter the open responses into the database.
 We then check the data carefully before beginning to create the school data reports.
 This process can take anywhere from 4 to 6 weeks, after which you will receive an electronic copy of your data report.